alphagov/forms/ADR/ADR042-use-amazon-s3-file-uploads.md

-# ADR038: Use Amazon S3 and GuardDuty Malware Protection for file upload
+# ADR042: Use Amazon S3 and GuardDuty Malware Protection for file upload

 Date: 2024-12-04

 ## Status

-Proposed
+Accepted

 ## Context